stbenigma/im-standard-python/pythonWork/pythonSource/SSOT_db/dbstructure/ReadMe-install-DB.md

 Versions of databasestructure strictly follow each other (in the sequence of ordered (string) <version> ).
 This means version upgrades can and must be applied in the order of ordered file-names.

-Every sql-script changing the database structure contains a version-View
+Every sql-script changing the database structure contains a version-View to mark the database
 * create view dbversion as select '<version>' as version, datetime() as installedtime;

-If the script is applied to a existing DB we need to drop the view beforehand
+If the script is applied to an existing DB we need to drop the view beforehand
 * drop view dbversion

 The current SQL-script for a complete database structure is in the file